 Species Stock Gear type

+Sole Western Channel (VIIe) Trammel net

+Drift net

 Plaice Western Channel (VIIe) Trammel net

-Sole Western Channel (VIIe) Drift net

-Trammel net

-Cod Celtic Sea (VII e-k) Drift net

-Long line

-Trammel net

 The pre-assessment scoring exercise indicates that fisheries for plaice and sole using static gears are likely to score best - in particular drift and trammel nets - indicating a likely pass at MSC full assessment.
 The indication from the pre-assessment is that gill net fisheries would score more poorly, but this result is mainly due to a lack of information, in particular in relation to catch profiles of other species.
 It is possible that an exercise to quantify the catch profiles of static gear nets could lead to increased scores.
 For trawl and beam trawl the level of supporting information to provide evidence that the gear does not pose a risk of serious or irreversible harm to both habitats and bycatch species is likely to be greater - but may still be possible to demonstrate in the longer term.
-Both plaice and sole are far more widely distributed than the Devon & Severn IFCA boundary, and D&S IFCA is not the primary management authority for these species, however this in no way precludes local fishermen from pursing MSC certification of these fisheries on these stocks.
-Due to the widely distributed nature of the stocks, there is the potential for a large scale Unit of Certification - for example, including all English Inshore static gear vessels fishing these Western Channel stocks.
-This will be explored further in section 5 of this report.
+Both plaice and sole are far more widely distributed than the Southern IFCA boundary, and SIFCA is not the primary management authority for these species, however this in no way precludes local fishermen from pursing MSC certification of these fisheries on these stocks.
+Due to the widely distributed nature of the stocks, there is the potential for a large scale Unit of